QuickLifeSolutions/jenkins-on-pi/README.md

 - `APIFY_TOKEN_DEV` / `APIFY_TOKEN_PROD` — deployment credentials consumed by the shared library.
 - `DOCKER_GID` — host Docker group id (e.g. `$(getent group docker | cut -d: -f3)`) so the non-root `jenkins` user can access `/var/run/docker.sock`.

-Place the EC2 agent key on the Docker host at `/opt/jenkins/secrets/jenkins_agent` (mode `600`).
-The compose file bind-mounts this file into the container at `/var/jenkins_home/secrets/aws_ec2_agent_key`, and the CasC bundle references it via `fileOnMaster`.
+Place the EC2 agent key on the Docker host at `/home/chaithupi5/.ssh/jenkins-agent` (mode `600`).
+The compose file bind-mounts this file into the container at `/var/jenkins_home/secrets/aws_ec2_agent_key`, and an init script under `init.groovy.d` provisions the `aws-ec2-agent` SSH credential automatically on startup.

 Redeploying the stack will reconcile any manual Portainer edits with these declarative settings.